Universidad de Sta. Isabel de Naga

 Universidad de Sta.
 Isabel de Naga, Inc., (/[juːnɪvɚˈsɪdæd deɪ ˈsænta ˌɪˈseɪbɛl deɪ ˈnɑːgə ˌɪŋk], en/) (University of St. Isabel in Naga, Inc.) (USI, formerly Colegio de Sta.
 Isabel) is a private Catholic university run by the Sisters of Charity of Saint Vincent De Paul in Naga, Camarines Sur, Philippines.
 It was founded by the Rt Rev. Francisco Gainza, O.P., Bishop of Caceres, in 1868 as the first normal school for women in Asia, named in honor of the university's patron, St. Isabel, Queen of Hungary.

 Queen Isabella II's Royal Decree in 1867 opened Escuela-Colegio de Sta.
 Isabel (ESCI) in 1868 under the Diocese of Cáceres of Rt Rev. Francisco Gainza's episcopate in Nueva Cáceres.
 ECSI introduced the Escuela Normal de Maestra in 1872, founding the first normal school for women in Asia, named in honor of the university's patron, St. Isabel, Queen of Hungary.
 Three years later, ESCI was renamed to Colegio de Sta.
 Isabel (CSI).
 In 1898, it housed the interim government for Elias Angeles' regional rebellion.
 Americanized with secular Thomasite instruction in 1901, the colonial-era curriculum was gradually diluted yet CSI retained its primary Vincentian doctrines.
-During World War II, CSI became a temporary co-educational facility under a Greater East Asia Co-Prosperity Sphere-based syllabus, offering education to Ateneo de Naga pupils when their campus was requisitioned by the Japanese 16th Division from 1941 to 1945.
+During World War II, CSI became a temporary co-educational facility under a Greater East Asia Co-Prosperity Sphere-based syllabus, offering education to Ateneo de Naga pupils when their campus was requisitioned by the Japanese from 1940 to 1941, subsequently transferring all classes to the convent of the Cathedral and the Archdiocesian Seminary throughout the duration of the war.
 In 1968, CSI introduced its Graduate School.
 CSI was granted university status by virtue of the Higher Education Act of 1994 in 2001, conferred a year after in 2002, and is now officially referred to as Universidad de Sta.
 Isabel de Naga, Inc. (USI).

 The university offers elementary and secondary education through the Basic Education Department (USI-BED), a Higher Education Department (USI-HED), and Graduate School.
 The campus is a leading institution in implementing the St. Louise de Marillac Educational System (SLMES) worldwide across Vincentian institutions.

 In accordance to the Enhanced Basic Education Act of 2013, otherwise known as the "K-12 Basic Education Program" in conjunction with the "SHS Academic Track, Technical-Vocational Livelihood", USI-BED combines both elementary and secondary education under a single departmental faculty and student governing body, the Student Central Council (SCC), and a collection of classrooms in the St. Louise de Marillac Building (SLM Bldg.) and St. Vincent de Paul Building (SVP Bldg.).
 USI-BED is composed of Preschool, Elementary, and high schools separated into both Junior High School with a Night High School Program and Senior High School curricula.

-USI-HED offers over 24 undergraduate and 5 graduate specializations.